Sewahenre Senebmiu: Turin King List

 The Turin canon, redacted during the time of Ramesses II, is severely damaged after the record of Sobekhotep VII and the identity and chronological order of the last 19 kings of the 13th Dynasty is impossible to ascertain from the document.
 Senebmiu's prenomen Sewahenre may have been partially preserved on column 8, line 16 of the papyrus, which reads Se[...]enre.
 Darrell Baker and Kim Ryholt note that this attribution is far from certain as it could also correspond to another obscure king of this period with the name Sekhaenre.

-Speculations
+Theories

 According to Egyptologist Jürgen von Beckerath, he was the forty-first king of the 13th Dynasty.
 Alternatively, Darrell Baker proposes that he may have been its fifty-seventh ruler.
 Kim Ryholt only specifies that Senebmiu's short reign dates to between 1660 BC and 1649 BC.